laminlabs/bionty-base/docs/guide/extend.md

 This guide covers how to:

-1. Adding new terms & records, such as adding a new cell type to a cell type ontology
+1. Add new terms & records, such as adding a new cell type to a cell type ontology
-2. Adding new ontologies, such as a new disease ontology
+2. Add new ontologies, such as a new disease ontology
-3. Adding new entities that Bionty does not cover
+3. Add new entities that Bionty does not cover

 ## New terms and records